 Threatened Disqualification Claim

-As a solicitor, where a Disqualification Claim has been threatened, we see many occasions where the grounds for bring such a claim are not founded on the evidence and it is only the Director’s misunderstanding, or indeed the Insolvency Service’s inability to see his/her case, that has led to the Disqualification Claim being issued.
+As a solicitor, where a Disqualification Claim has been threatened, we see many occasions where the grounds for bringing such a claim are not founded on the evidence and it is only the director’s misunderstanding, or indeed the Insolvency Service’s inability to see his/her case, that has led to the Disqualification Claim being issued.

 Once the solicitor becomes involved, they are able to consider the matter objectively and, provided they have the necessary experience, recognise what should not have been said and what should have been said to clarify any misunderstanding.